 Opening Statement

 An opening statement is a summary of what you intend to show or prove.
 An opening statement is optional.
-The County Advocate will make their opening statement first, followed by the Respondent.
+The County Advocate will make his or her opening statement first, followed by the Respondent.

 Evidence and the Hearing Record